AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ## Tournament Mode

-Click **🏆 Tournament** to pit your top champions against each other in a special competition.
+Click **Tournament** to pit your top champions against each other in a special competition.

 ### How Tournaments Work